Effect of detailed information in Minority Game: Optimality of 2-day memory and enhanced efficiency due to random exogenous data: Introduction

-In the classical MG model proposed by Challet and Zhang (henceforth referred to as CZMG), an odd number of agents $N$ have to select between two alternatives (say two restaurants A and B) on each round, independently and simultaneously.
+In the classical MG model proposed by Challet and Zhang (henceforth referred to as CZMG), an odd number of agents $N$ have to select between two alternatives (say A and B) on each round, independently and simultaneously.
 Those on the minority side win (each receives payoff 1) and those on the majority side lose (payoff 0).
-Inductive reasoning is incorporated by assuming that agents make their selection based on the common information about the identity of the side (whether A or B) that was occupied by the minority group on each of the previous $m$ rounds.
-The information is thus a binary string of length $m$.
-A \textit{strategy} is defined as a rule that informs an agent whether to select A or B the next round for all possible past contingencies.
-The total number of strategies is thus finite, $2^{2^m}$ in number.
-The time evolution of the game is as follows: At the beginning, each agent is given a small number of strategies randomly selected from the full set of possible strategies.
-Each agent measures the performance of her assigned strategies by keeping track of how well they predicted the minority in the past (by keeping a score for each of her strategies).
-On a given round, each agent uses her best performing strategy, i.e. the strategy that has correctly predicted the minority side the most number of times until that round.
-The most interesting feature of CZMG is that for large enough values of the memory length $m$, agents self-organise into a state where the fluctuation in restaurant attendance about its mean value ($N/2$ because of the symmetry between A and B) is minimized.
-Thus in CZMG, selfish agents who care only about their personal gain self-organize into a globally efficient state where the utilization of resources is maximized in comparison to a simple random choice behaviour by the agents where they select A and B with equal probability.
-It is seen that a globally efficient state is achieved at a critical value of the memory-length $m$ say $m_c$ where $m_c \sim \log_2 N$ \cite{challet_1998} (the precise value of $m_c$ can be obtained analytically, see for e.g. Ref.~\cite{challet_2000_1,challet_2005}).
-However, for $m \ll m_c$ the system shows herding behaviour where a larger fraction of agents choose the same option simultaneously.
-In this case, the global efficiency and individual payoffs of agents are extremely low and become much worse than simple random choice behaviour by the agents.
+In CZMG and several of its variants, agents make their selection based on the information about the identity of the side (whether A or B) that was occupied by the minority group on each of the previous $m$ rounds.
+A \textit{strategy} is defined as a rule that informs an agent whether to select A or B on the next round for all possible past contingencies.
+Apart from such strategies in which agents predict the future minority side based on the identity of the past ones, one may also consider strategies where agents have access to a more detailed information.
+In this latter class of strategies, agents use the number of attendees in the minority side in the past to predict the future minority side.
+Surprisingly, the role of such strategies in MG has never been investigated previously and there exists a perception that using precise information to make a binary prediction is redundant and $N$-dependence of such information is analytically undesirable \cite{challet_2005}.
+The effect of such strategies on the emergent behaviour of MG is the focus of the present study.